 - Email: [email protected]

-- Website: https://www.countrydanes.net/
+- Website: https://countrydanes.net/

 6. Horse Valley Danes – Orrstown, PA

-Horse Valley Danes is a popular Great Dane breeder located in South Central Pennsylvania near Shippensburg and Orrstown.
+Horse Valley Danes is a popular Great Dane breeder located in south central Pennsylvania near Shippensburg and Orrstown.
 This family breeder always tries to deliver the highest standard of pup, with a certain focus on excellence in breeding.
 They are an animal-loving family.

 Since they are still fairly new, their website doesn’t have a ton of information on it.
 However, you can see any available pups and meet the males and females that they breed as well.
-You will find the basic details and a contact form that you can always use to reach out to them to learn more.
+You will find the basic details and a contact form that you can use to reach out to them to learn more.

 Great Dane Breeder Information